soarlab/FPTuner/README.md

 source fptuner_vars
 ```

-Please follow the instruction for the setup.
+Please follow the instructions for the setup.

-### To uninstall, run
+To uninstall, run
 ```
 python3 setup.py uninstall
 ```

-## <a name="installation-test"></a>Test installation
+# <a name="running"></a>Running FPTuner

-To test the installation, please try out the hello-world example through the following steps:
+To test the installation, please try out the hello-world example through the
+following steps:

-1. Go to directory **bin** under the root of FPTuner.
+1. Go to directory `bin` under the root of FPTuner.

 2. Run command
     ```